 While a composite veneer in the United States costs $250 to $1500, its price is only $45 in Mexico and $85 in Costa Rica.
-In Thailand dental veneer costs only $40 to $50.
+In Thailand, dental veneers cost only $40 to $50.

-Porcelain veneers on an average cost between $920 to $2,500 in the United States.
-Porcelain veneers in Mexico are priced at $350.
+Porcelain veneers on average cost between $920 to $2,500 per tooth in the United States.
+Porcelain veneers in Mexico are priced at $350 each.

 Mexico, Thailand, and Costa Rica happen to be some of the preferred dental tourism destinations for a relaxing beach vacation.

 We provide excellent dental care in all three of these countries.

 Can't afford dental veneers back at home?Save upto 70% abroad